 Seasonal work isn’t limited to the agricultural sector.
 Anyone interested in seasonal jobs can find work in the tourism or construction sector during the summer or winter.
 So if you plan to visit New Zealand and get some seasonal work, make sure you get relevant information from the NZ Immigration office.

-Some of the seasonal jobs you can do in NZ include:
+Some seasonal jobs you can do in NZ include:

 — Farm jobs